Leximon-SWE-2025/Leximon/README.md

 To run the game, enter F5.

+## Play The Game

+The controls of the game is as follows
+- Use w,a,s,d or the arrow keys to move
+- Use f to open the inventory to veiw player info and word info
+- Use e when close to an enemy to engage in a battle
+- Use esacpe to close the inventory, leave a battle, or open the exit menu

 ## Resources

 - gitignore file sourced from [gitignore.io](https://www.toptal.com/developers/gitignore) under the CC0 license as outlined in the project's [git repository](https://github.com/toptal/gitignore.io)